GaelGil/chat_gpt_clone/examples/notes.md

 # In general, streaming means:

-    🔁 Sending data in small pieces over time instead of all at once.
+- 🔁 Sending data in small pieces over time instead of all at once.
+- stream(...) is a method that returns chunks of the agent’s response as they are generated.

+4. Is the CodeSearch Agent just a Worker?

+Yes

+The CodeSearch Agent is a worker agent.

+    It doesn't control anything.

+    It just performs a task: e.g., "Find all Python files in the repo and summarize them."

+The Orchestrator Agent is the "manager agent":

+    It decides if CodeSearch is needed.

+    It builds task flows.

+    It manages sessions and yields final output.

+🧠 Think of it like:
+Role Agent
+🧠 Thinks Orchestrator
+🗂️ Plans Planner Agent
+🔧 Does work CodeSearchAgent, SummarizerAgent, etc.